plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 ## Brutality
 *9th-level Ability (Barbarian)*

-♾️ — Whenever you hit a creature with a *Weapon Attack* for the first time during your turn, you deal additional Damage equal to one roll of the Weapon's "Damage Die".
+♾️ — Whenever you hit a creature with a *Weapon Attack* for the first time during your turn, you deal additional Damage equal to one roll of the "Weapon's" "Damage Die".

 This increases to two additional dice at 13th level in this class, and three additional dice at 17th level in this class.